 Many sports have both mixed and single-gender events.
 Equestrian is a rare example of a sport in which men and women compete on equal terms.

 Barbara Levido, a well-known competitive cyclist in England in the 1950s, moved to New Zealand in 1957.
 Upon offering to officiate and time-keep, she was told that there was ‘no bloody room for sheilas’ in cycling – but she could help make the afternoon tea.1

 The Hillary Commission (the government funding agency for sport until 2002) organised the Women in Action conference in 1993 to address women’s low participation in sport.
 Despite women’s increasing success in sport internationally, girls continued to drop out of sports in large numbers.
 As a result of this conference, the Hillary Commission supported the Winning Women programme, which was designed to encourage women and girls to participate more in sport.

 A 1992 study found one-third of sports club members were women.
 Another study conducted in 2001 found that 78% of women participated in regular sporting activities.

-Sports programmes like Push Play and women-only gyms have encouraged some women from ethnic and religious minority groups to engage in sport.
+Sports programmes like Push Play and women-only gyms have encouraged women from ethnic and religious minority groups to engage in sport.

-There are significant gaps in representation of women at the highest levels of sports administration.
+There are significant gaps in the representation of women at the highest levels of sports administration.
 For many women, barriers to actively pursuing governance and other high-level administration roles have included feeling excluded by ‘old boys’ networks’, meetings held at times that do not suit women as the main caregivers in families, not being taken seriously, or being expected to be a secretary or tea-maker rather than receiving the respect accorded to other board members.

 Research suggests that gender diversity on governance boards is valuable to organisations because women have different life experiences, can access different networks and markets, and can act as mentors for other women.